StackExchange/stack-blog/_posts/2010-07-10-the-7-essential-meta-questions-of-every-beta.markdown

 Take [Super User's "About" page](http://superuser.com/about) as an example:

-<blockquote>Super User is for computer enthusiasts and power users.
+>Super User is for computer enthusiasts and power users.
- …
+> …

-Ask about...
+> Ask about...

 >